 1.The manuscript states: “...sequentially eliminating subjects with the lowest phenotypic weight who are related to more than m−f subjects, where m is the number of related pairs of the subject in the cohort who is related to the most people...”
 (Page 4, Lines 51–55).
 However, it remains unclear whether m refers to the initial maximum connectivity or is dynamically updated after each iteration.
 If m is calculated once from the initial network, the algorithm may fail to adapt to evolving network structures during iterative pruning.
 If m is dynamically updated (e.g., recalculated after each iteration), the frequency of updates and computational overhead must be explicitly described.

-We thank the reviewer for their careful reading and insightful question.
-We acknowledge that this point was not sufficiently clear in the original manuscript.
+Reviewer 1 – Response 1: We thank the reviewer for this important question.
+We have revised the manuscript to sufficiently articulate the necessary details.
 As suggested, we have clarified that the parameter *m* is recalculated dynamically after each iteration, enabling the algorithm to adaptively respond to changes in the evolving network topology.
-We have revised the manuscript text accordingly to improve clarity: (After each iteration, the algorithm recalculates … as the network is refined).
+We have revised the manuscript text (Materials and methods, lines: 141-146) accordingly to improve clarity:

+“After each iteration, the algorithm recalculates m to reflect the current maximum number of relationships in the updated network, ensuring that the pruning criterion m − f dynamically adapts to the evolving structure of the cohort.
+This iterative update continues until no subject exceeds the relatedness threshold and helps maintain optimal pruning sensitivity as the network is refined.”

 2.While the study mentions that the fuzziness score (f) is user-configurable and tested values f = 0,1,2,5,10, it did not provide practical guidelines for selecting f based on network density (e.g., sparse vs. dense kinship networks) or phenotype distribution (e.g., rare vs. common phenotypes).

-We sincerely appreciate the reviewer’s valuable suggestion.
-We have now expanded our explanation of the fuzziness score, including practical guidelines for its use.
-Specifically, we provide examples of typical use cases informed by the distribution of relatedness observed in population-scale datasets.
-Supplementary Figure S1 introduces the concept of fuzziness score, while Supplementary Figure S2 illustrates empirical statistics of relatedness from a representative biobank-scale cohort.
-We also added corresponding discussion in the main text: (In most general-purpose large-genome study … prioritize phenotype over topology.)
+Reviewer 1 – Response 2: We appreciate the reviewer’s valuable suggestion and have now expanded our explanation of the fuzziness score.
+We have included practical guidelines for its use.
+Specifically, we now provide examples of typical use cases informed by the distribution of relatedness observed in population-scale datasets.
+We added Supplementary Figures.
+Figure S1 to introduce and provide an overview of fuzziness score concept and Figure S2 illustrates empirical statistics of relatedness from a representative biobank-scale cohort.
+Moreover, we now include a discussion and guideline for the use fuzziness score in the main text (Methods section, lines 127-132 and Results section, lines 190-196):

+“Given a higher fuzziness score, the algorithm downplays the importances of complex network topology, de-prioritize the removal of individuals related to many other subjects, and prioritize the removal of individuals with lower phenotypic weights.
+With lower fuzziness score, the algorithm adheres more closely to the network topology and prioritize the removal of individuals that are related to more subjects to minimize the number of subjects that need to be removed.”

+“In biobank scale cohorts such as the UK Biobank, most kinship relatedness is expected to be pair-wise relationships instead of complex relatedness networks (Supplementary Figure S2).
+Accordingly, KDPS can resolve most relatedness scenarios with a fuzziness score of 0, which offers a practical default for balancing decoupling and phenotype retention.
+In cases involving complex relatedness networks or ultra-rare phenotypes, a higher fuzziness score (e.g., 3 - 5) may be warranted to prioritize phenotype over topology.”

 3.The manuscript mentions that KDPS supports composite scores to handle scenarios with “multiple phenotypes and exposures of interest” but provides no validation in simulated or real-world datasets.
 This omission undermines the reliability of this feature.
 To ensure robustness, validation of composite scores should be added.